rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/grid.md

 Officially titled the Grid Layout Module.

 Grid lets you create 2-D layouts of columns and rows.
 It works from the layout in.
+If you make an element a grid, it creates a grid row for each child element until you explicitly place the elements in a different grid structure.

 Like flexbox, grid has two levels that create a hierarchy: